MicahElliott/captain/README.md

 that can run automatically as checks, and eventually your standard _unmanaged_ hook files get messy.

+Take a `pre-commit` hook for example.
+You’ll want (for all devs on each commit):

+- a variety of tools (linters, formatters, scanners, testers) to be active
+- those tools to run on various OSs with inconsistent deps installed
+- selectivity of which files are run against (not the whole code base!)
+- timing info of each tool
+- consistent and clear output
+- ignorability of some things on some systems

+You can’t have all that without a manager — you end up cooking that yourself, half-baked.
+And the problem applies to a few other hooks types too.
+Yes, you can simply set that all up in your CI (and you should!), but you don’t want your devs waiting 15 minutes to see if their commit passed.
+Instead, you want them to wait a few seconds for all that to run locally.

 ### Captain’s key features

 Specifically, here are some of **Captain's features** you don't want to have